 The Thirty-Year Problem

-Here's a fun exercise.
-Pick your most senior partner.
-The one who's been at the firm since Reagan was president.
-The one who knows why the Henderson family trusts are structured that way, who remembers the verbal agreement with your largest client's founder, who can tell you exactly which judge hates footnotes and which opposing counsel folds on day two of depositions.
+Here's a fun exercise: choose your most senior partner—someone who's been at the firm since Reagan's presidency.
+They know why the Henderson family trusts are set up as they are, remember the verbal agreement with your biggest client's founder, and can tell you exactly which judge dislikes footnotes and which opposing counsel concedes by day two of depositions.

 Now imagine they retire next year.